Who are we?

 Where is Q Gardens located?

 Q Gardens is located at 58 East 18th Street (between Church Ave and Caton Ave), behind the southernmost entrance of the Church Ave B/Q subway station.

 What is Q Gardens’ mission?

 Our mission is to convert a formerly unused lot into a beautiful, productive community garden that provides:

 - A welcoming, public green space that is open at least 10 hours each week

 - A local source of fresh, pesticide-free fruits, vegetables, flowers, and herbs

 - A space for children and adults to learn about and actively participate in gardening, composting, and sustainability projects

 - A community composting site for diverting food waste from landfills and producing nutrient-rich compost

 How did this all begin?

 In the fall of 2012, Anne Schoeneborn, a new resident to the Prospect Park South neighborhood, engaged 596acres.org to add this lot to their online map of NYC public, unused land.
 With this began a long, circuitous journey to get permission from MTA, the owner of the lot, to open the space to the community.
 Initially, Prescott Vann, MTA’s Deputy Director of Leasing & Acquisitions, assigned Arturo Espinoza to help seek approval from New York City Transit.
 Through 596 acres, Ali Jacobs, a resident of neighboring Lefferts Gardens, also soon joined the project.
 Together, Anne and Ali visited a number of community gardens around Brooklyn to see how different urban gardens are organized; reached out to community stakeholders; got the official support of Community Board 14 and a range of local businesses, residents, and organizations; and built a community of 50+ neighbors interested in actively participating in the garden–as well as a core group of organizers leading the overall planning process.
-This group included master composter, Natalia Sucre, who has coordinated Q Gardens’ prolific community composting initiative ever since.
+This group included master composter, Natalia Sucre, who has coordinated Q Gardens’ prolific community composting initiative ever since in addition to serving as general co-coordinator since we adopted our coordination structure in 2016.

 What is the current status of the lot?